Trump delays 50% prices on the EU until July 9 - ExBulletin

 President Donald Trump said on Sunday that he had accepted an extension of the 50% rate deadline on the European Union until July 9.

-Trump's position came after Von Der Leyen said she had a “good call” with Trump, but needed until July 9 to “reach a good deal”.
+Trumps Post came after Von Der Leyen said she had a good call with Trump, but needed until July 9 to reach a good deal.

-Trump imposed prices of 20% on the EU as part of his radical “reciprocal prices” before reducing the rate to 10% for 90 days on April 9.
+Trump imposed 20% prices on the EU as part of his radical reciprocal prices, before reducing the rate to 10% for 90 days.

-But Trump last week suggested a “50%right rate” on the EU from June 1, saying that the block of 27 countries “was very difficult to manage”.
+But Trump last week suggested a right rate of 50% on the EU from June 1, saying that the block of 27 countries had been very difficult to manage.

 He later said that he did not intend to conclude an agreement with the EU before June 1.